Retiring to Spain from the UK is still possible after Brexit, but it requires careful planning around visas, finances and healthcare.

 Alternatively, you might consider transferring your pension to an overseas scheme.
 These schemes allow you to move your UK pension to an international provider, which can offer potential tax advantages and more control over your investments.

-But these transfers can be complex – and irreversible – so it's essential to speak to a qualified financial adviser before proceeding to find out what’s best for you.
+But these transfers can be complex – and irreversible – so it's essential to speak to a qualified financial adviser for help deciding what’s best for you.

 Banking and money transfers